PhilippRigoll/osmapy/README.md

  - Drop GPX file into window to load it

 # License
-This software is released under the terms of the [GNU GPLv3](LICENSE).
+This software is released under the terms of the [GNU General Public License v3.0](LICENSE).